crownstack-guidelines/crownstack-guidelines/_posts/2017-09-01-build-a-vm-from-scratch.markdown

 ### Why you should write a Virtual Machine

 * You want a deeper understanding of how a computer works.
-Low-level instructions executed on CPU(Addressing Modes).
+Low-level instructions executed on CPU(addressing modes).
-So, to understand VM, a Better way is to build it.
+So, to understand virtual machine, a better way is to build it.

-* Learn how a Programming works, Its internal Architecture.
-Moreover how to optimize a virtual machine (Instruction and Memory).
-JIT(Jist-In-Time Compiler) is used in JVM, Python VM, and various other programming languages.
-And GC(Garbage Collector) to avoid Memory Leakages and a better way to organize main memory.
+* Learn how a programming language works, Its internal architecture.
+Moreover how to optimize a virtual machine (instruction and memory).
+JIT(Jist-In-Time compiler) is used in JVM, Python VM, and various other programming languages.
+And GC(Garbage Collector) to avoid memory leakages and a better way to organize main memory.

 ### CPU Architecture

-The processor in a computer responsible for executing Instruction and Performing Hardware Interactions.
-The processor has a Manual of Mnemonics(Assembly Language Instruction) which wraps binary language instruction.
+The processor in a computer responsible for executing instruction and performing hardware interactions.
+The processor has a manual of Mnemonics(assembly language instruction) which wraps binary language instruction.
 The bandwidth of the processor decides the number of instruction is going to execute in a machine cycle.
 Which known as the frequency of the processor.
 The processor also contains General Purpose Register(GPR) like A,B,C,D,E.  These register stores information of various operation going to be performed in a next cycle.
-They also have special purpose registers like Flags, DS, and various other segments to control instructions flow.
+They also have special purpose registers like flags, DS, and various other segments to control instructions flow.

 ### Stack based Virtual Machine

-In the stack based virtual machine, which means it's a stack which can perform operations like Push(For Insertion), Pop(For Deletion).
-These are simpler to implement than Register based Virtual Machine.
+In the stack based virtual machine, which means it's a stack which can perform operations like Push(insertion), Pop(deletion).
+These are simpler to implement than register based virtual machine.

 |  Instruction         | Meaning                                                       |
 |----------------------|---------------------------------------------------------------|